 Want to be an Occasional Volunteer?
 Occasional Volunteers are contacted when we need extra assistance with special projects and events that occur inside and outside of the WonderRoot Community Arts Center.
 These volunteers make no commitment to giving their time on specific dates and times, and are able to choose which projects they are interested in assisting with.
 Occasional Volunteers have previously lent a hand at music shows in the performance venue, in our community garden, and at events such as Wonderglo.
-If you are interested in becoming an Occasional Volunteer, please send an email inquiry here.
+If you are interested in becoming an Occasional Volunteer, please visit our volunteer projects page or send an email inquiry here.

 Want to apply for our Internship Program?
 WonderRoot Interns commit 15-20 hours a week on-site at the Community Arts Center and off-site at various venues.
 Interns take on a focus with Facilities and Volunteer Management, Arts Administration and Special Events, Social Media and Marketing and Design.
 In addition, interns participate in a colloquium with Atlanta arts and non-profit professionals, help with the day-to-day functioning of the Community Arts Center and managing programs.
 Internships are available from January-April, May-August and September-December.

 WonderRoot is currently looking for a Spring Intern.
 The Spring Intern will work in both an administrative and management support role to WonderRoot’s Program Managers and Arts Center Coordinator.